AIOFH/aiofh-community/ETHICS.md

 - Discussions that slipped through automated filters
 - Technical failures in the ethics validation

 **Note:** The Operator makes content decisions autonomously based on ETHICS.md.
 Report actual ethics violations or system bugs.

-**Future:** As community governance features roll out, you'll be able to vote on ethics policy changes and moderation guidelines.
+Community feedback helps the AI learn to apply these guidelines more effectively.

 ---